fscdc/fscdc.github.io/_pages/profiles.md

   # if you want to include more than one profile, just replicate the following block
   # and create one content file for each profile inside _pages/
   - align: right
-    image: prof_pic.jpg
+    image: myphoto.jpg
     content: about_sicheng.md
-    image_circular: false # crops the image to make it circular
+    image_circular: True # crops the image to make it circular
 ---